miyako/4d-plugin-14-carbon-window-manager/README.md

 Not compatible with 4D Cocoa (x86_64), because Carbon framework is not 64 bits.

+Not compatible with R4 (32 bits) since the window is no longer carbon.

 ```
 result:=CWM Get window icon (arg1)
 CWM SET WINDOW ICON (arg1;arg2)